 The District's borrowing costs reflect the interest rates the District achieves each time it sells bonds.
-Those rates are a function of many factors, including the credit ratings on the District's obligations, market interest rate levels, competing supply, investor asset levels, tax law and anticipated Federal Reserve policy actions at the time of sale.
-These factors combine to determine the level of investor demand for the District's obligations and the interest rates achieved.
-For the District's voter approved general obligation bonds, an important credit factor is the fact the repayment of the bonds is from property taxes collected and held in trust by the County of Los Angeles.
+Those rates are a function of many factors, including the credit ratings on the District's obligations, market interest rate levels, competing supply, investor asset levels and anticipated Federal Reserve policy actions at the time of sale.
+These factors combine to determine the level of investor demand for the District's obligation bonds, an important credit factor is the fact the repayment of the bonds is from property taxes collected and held in trust by the County of Los Angeles.
 In addition, particularly on the COPs, an important determinant of the rates of return investors demand is their perception of the District's overall financial, debt and economic performance compared to other issuers.
 The investment community has historically viewed both the District's GOs and COPs as high-quality investment grade securities, owing to the repayment source for the GOs as well as the District's financial position, vast local economy, and pristine debt service payment track record.

 In addition to the federal tax-exemption available to all investors, the State's progressive income tax system provides in-state investors with additional incentives to purchase the District's tax-exempt GO bonds and COPs.
-We note that the Tax Reform and Jobs Act of 2017 (the "Act") has had an impact on investor demand for tax-exempt bonds.
-On one hand, the Act capped the amount of property and income tax deductions that individuals can use to offset taxable income, which has increased demand for tax-exempt obligations from investors in high tax states, such as California.
-On the other hand, the lower corporate tax rates, has reduced demand for tax-exempt obligations from banks.
-In addition, the interest rates on the District's and other local government issuers' bonds in California have also been subject to the State's fiscal position.
+However, the interest rates on the District's and other local government issuers' bonds in California have also been subject to the State's fiscal position.
 Investor perception of the State's bonds had weakened significantly over a multi-year period beginning in 2009 due to the State's credit deterioration.
 During this period, the State's credit was downgraded by the three major rating agencies to the lowest level of any state in the country and its borrowing costs relative to other issuers rose dramatically.
 While not as dramatic, the State's credit issues had a direct impact on the borrowing costs of other issuers that were viewed as "agencies" of the State, such as LAUSD, even though the District's credit ratings remained very strong and well-above those of the State during that period.
 Over the last several years, however, the State's credit profile and credit ratings improved significantly.
 During this period, the Legislature has passed on-time balanced budgets and the administration has repaid a significant portion of its budgetary borrowings.
 As a result, the State's credit ratings have improved and its interest rates relative to national indices have improved dramatically.
 The State's improvement has in turn had a positive effect on interest rates for other California issuers associated with the State, including the District.

 The District's interest rates are also subject to the broader financial market conditions.
 This was particularly apparent during the financial crisis.
 During the financial crisis, there were periods when market access became very restricted and certain municipal products failed.
-While some products that had been common in the municipal market, such as auction rate securities and AAA-rated bond insurance, are no longer available, the municipal market has recovered and has been very strong.
+While some products that had been common in the municipal market, such as auction rate securities and AAA-rated bond insurance, are no longer available, the municipal market has recovered and has been very strong, with low interest rates as described further below.